Ecommerce Berlin Expo: the entire ecommerce industry in one place

 Ukrainian Esputnik won the nomination "Best Customer Communication Tool"

 Competing as "Best Agency of the Year" Dinarys - a company with Ukrainian roots, was among the top-three winners.
-The ecommerce agency with ecommerce development centers in Dnipro and Berlin competed with German, Russian, Polish and another Ukrainian agency Elogic Commerce.
+The ecommerce agency with ecommerce development centers in Dnipro and Berlin competed with German, Polish and another Ukrainian agency Elogic Commerce.

 On Monday, February 19 speakers from E-commerce Berlin joined the ecommerce panel.
 This satellite event was organized by Dinarys and SIBB, IT Association of Berlin and Brandenburg.